Multilevel User Credibility Assessment in Social Networks: Empirical results

-Kumari et al. \cite{DBLP:journals/soco/BhartiP21} designed a system aimed at identifying fake users on Twitter.
-Their dataset consists of two parts.
-The first part was collected by the authors themselves using the Twitter API and manually labeled.
-The second part is from a study conducted in 2015, called "TheFakeProject".
-The final dataset comprises 6,973 user accounts, with 3,752 accounts labeled as fake and 3,221 as real.
-All the features they used are non-textual.
-They applied a combination of feature selection techniques to refine the feature set.
-They employed the logistic regression model for account classification and the particle swarm optimization algorithm for optimization.
+Kumari et al. \cite{DBLP:journals/soco/BhartiP21} proposed a system for identifying fake Twitter users.
+Their dataset comprises two components: the former was collected and manually labeled by the authors via the Twitter API, and the latter was sourced from the 2015 "TheFakeProject" study.
+The combined dataset includes 6,973 user accounts, of which 3,752 are labeled fake and 3,221 genuine.
+All features are non-textual, and multiple feature-selection techniques were applied to refine the feature set.
+For classification, they employed a logistic regression model with parameters optimized via particle swarm optimization.

-Kumar verma et al. \cite{DBLP:journals/snam/VermaAMG22} presented the UCred method, which evaluates the credibility of users on Twitter using machine learning and deep learning techniques.
-UCred ultimately categorizes users into two groups: genuine and fake.
-The dataset they used includes 1,337 fake profiles and 1,481 genuine profiles.
-After preprocessing the data, they used three categories of models, selected the best model from each category, and employed a voting mechanism among the three final models to determine whether a user is genuine or fake.
+Verma et al.~\cite{DBLP:journals/snam/VermaAMG22} proposed UCred, a framework that assesses Twitter user credibility by integrating machine learning and deep learning techniques.
+UCred classifies users into two categories: genuine and fake.
+Their dataset consists of 1,337 fake profiles and 1,481 genuine profiles.
+After preprocessing, models are trained in three distinct categories, the best-performing model from each category is selected, and a majority-voting mechanism among these finalists is applied to classify each user.